 Key elements of our business and commercialization strategy include initially obtaining regulatory approval for CaPre in the United States for severe HTG.
-We plan to launch CaPre ourselves in the US market.
-Our preferred strategy outside the United States is to commercialize CaPre through regional or country-specific strategic partnerships, and to potentially seek support and funding from each partner for incountry clinical development, registration and commercialization activities.
+We plan to launch CaPre ourselves in the U.S. market.
+Our preferred strategy outside the United States is to commercialize CaPre through regional or country-specific strategic partnerships, and to potentially seek support and funding from each partner for in-country clinical development, registration and commercialization activities.
 We believe that a late development-stage and differentiated drug candidate like CaPre could be attractive to various global, regional or specialty pharmaceutical companies (particularly those with a large CVD portfolio of products), and we are taking a targeted approach to partnering and licensing in various geographies.
-We also recently hired a Chief Commercial Officer who is responsible for developing and implementing our ex-US partnering strategies, as well as the US launch planning and execution.
-See "Recent Developments".